Compactified Jacobians as Mumford models: Polytopal decompositions of skeletons

 \section{Polytopal decompositions of skeletons}

 Let $\Pic^d(\cX_K)^\an$ be the nonarchimedean analytification of $\Pic^d(\cX_K)$ as defined by Berkovich \cite{Berkovich90}.
 Its skeleton is naturally identified with $\Pic^d(\Gamma)$ \cite{BakerRabinoff15}.
-In this section, we recall an alternate construction of compactified Jacobians for the central fiber $X$, due to Oda and Seshadri \cite{OdaSeshadri79}.
-We then describe polytopal decompositions of the skeleton $\Pic^d(\Gamma)$ that are naturally associated to the stability conditions discussed in \S\ref{sec:stability}.
-We use this and the Oda--Seshadri construction to give toric charts on the central fiber of the Simpson and Esteves compactification.
-Finally, we discuss the special case $d = g$, where all of these compactified Jacobians are isomorphic and correspond to the break divisor decomposition.
+In this section, we describe polytopal decompositions of the skeleton $\Pic^d(\Gamma)$ that are naturally associated to the stability conditions discussed in \S\ref{sec:stability}.
+We use this to give toric charts on the central fiber of the compactified Jacobian.
+As an example, we discuss compactified Jacobians $\overline J_{\cX}(\phi^{H,d})$ with $\phi^{H, d}$ a numerical polarization of degree $d = g -1$ or $d = g$ associated to an ample line $H$ as in Remark~\ref{rem:slope stability}, and their relations to the tropical theta divisor and the break divisor decomposition, respectively.